 The Tune for the Hymn

 The tune Miss Havergal love to sing this hymn “Take My Life And Let It Be” with is Patmos, the music wrote by his father.
-She always used “Patmos” has a tune for the hymn in any publication she had influence.
-With this in mind, her family also desire people to associate the tune, Patmos, to the hymn in any publication.
-On the contrary, this wish was not globally accepted by hymn book compliers.
+She always used “Patmos” as a tune for the hymn in any publication she had influence.
+With this in mind, her family also desires people to associate the tune, Patmos, with the hymn in any publication.
+On the contrary, this wish was not globally accepted by hymn book compilers.
 The common tune with the hymn in most of the hymn books is “Mozart”.
-In the same way, there are other hymnal tune used by people to sing this hymn.
+In the same way, there is another hymnal tune used by people to sing this hymn.
 The tunes are Consecration or Hendon by Henri Abraham Cesar Malan (1787-1864) and St. Bee by John Bacchus Dykes (1862).
 In fact, St. Bee seems to be popular with the Hymn than other tunes.

-Though, Frances Havergal her lived a short life, she was blessed to write many spiritual poems that have become well-loved hymns today.
+Though Frances Havergal lived a short life, she was blessed to write many spiritual poems that have become well-loved hymns today.
 Surely, her ministry was blessed by the Lord that we are still singing many of her songs today.
-The text for the hymn “Take my life and let it be” is below
+The text for the hymn “Take my life and let it be” is below.